By Staff Writer

-Some of the readers have taken to social media to describe the move Dr Scott to reveal death details as un-African, unethical and in bad taste.
+Some of the readers have taken to social media to describe the move by Dr Scott to reveal death details as un-African, unethical and in bad taste.

 Dr Scott writes that “Those who had knowledge of his condition could and should have made very different decisions.”

-In the same book, Dr Scott said he obtained a copy of the death certificate paying 10 pounds.
+In the same book, Dr Scott said he obtained a copy of the death certificate by paying 10 pounds.

 “Guy Scott has done a good thing letting us know what took our head of state.
 For me it brings me closure….
 And also reveals what kind of vultures surrounded the President in his sickness and ultimate his death,” twitted @MaceWimbu

 And Youngson Ndangwa wrote, “Wow!
 And was this supposed to be a state secret?
 For how long was our president in this state and one begins to wonder what effects this had on his execution of state duties.
-How much of those final-days decisions were made him?
+How much of those final-days decisions were made by him?
 Interesting read, a must buy!!